alisondev/student-loan-calculator/README.md

 Features included to meet project requirements include the following:

 1. Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format.
-The email field validates the user input using a regex.
+The email field validates the user input (using a regex) when the user clicks the submit button.

 2. Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event).
 The app calculates the payoff date by starting with the current date.

-3.
+3. Create an array, dictionary or list, populate it with multiple values, retrieve at least one value, and use or display it in your application.
+The app includes an array populated with the average student loan debt by type of degree.
+The calculation results retrieve and display a random value from this array.